Guides

 3. Storing Solar Energy is Relatively Expensive

-These batteries are charged during the day so that they can be used during the night when the sun is not available.
+Since solar energy cannot be collected at night, it has to be stored in batteries.
+These batteries charge during the day so they can supply power when the sun is not available.

 4. The Solar Panel Uses a Lot of Space